 A Legacy in the Built Environment

-How nature-based design contributes to more sustainable and valued developed projects, with an emphasis on particular projects along the Great Springs Trail.
+Discussion of how nature-based design contributes to more sustainable and valued developed projects, with an emphasis on particular projects along the Great Springs Trail

 Investing in Important Places